addyosmani/active-route/README.md

 # &lt;x-route&gt;

-A Polymer element for routing
+A Polymer element for URL routing.

 > Maintained by [Addy Osmani](https://github.com/addyosmani).

+Based on `<flatiron-director>` by the Polymer team.

 ## Demo